Save a Prayer

-"Save a Prayer" is a song by the English new wave band Duran Duran, released on 9 August 1982 as the third single from their second album Rio (1982).
+"Save a Prayer" is a song by the British pop rock band Duran Duran, released on 9 August 1982 as the third single from their second album Rio (1982).
 It became Duran Duran's biggest hit (at the time) on the UK singles chart, reaching number two.
 As of October 2021 "Save a Prayer" is the sixth most streamed Duran Duran song in the UK.

 "Save a Prayer" was not initially released as a single in North America, despite the music video's popularity on MTV.
 An edited version of the original LP track was eventually released as a single in the United States in January 1985, with an edited concert version from the album Arena as the B-side.
 It reached number 16 on the Billboard Hot 100 chart.

 Composition

 The song began with Andy Taylor and Nick Rhodes picking out chords together, and was then built around the sequencer track.
 Simon Le Bon wrote the lyrics to the song while the band was on tour.
 The lyrics are about a chance meeting between two people that turns into a one-night stand.
 Le Bon has described the lyrics as "realistic, and not romantic".
 According to Le Bon, the chorus of the song was based on Gordon Lightfoot's folk song "If You Could Read My Mind".

 The verses of the song are in D minor, while the chorus is in B minor.
 It opens with an arpeggiated delay-treated synthesizer riff (created on a Roland SH-2), which plays in the background throughout the song.